jrpool/learning-os-software/services/admissions.md

 ### Reject: Culture Mismatch

-After reading and understanding how Learners Guild work, a potential Applicant clicks / taps "Apply" and is immediately directed to a psychographic survey (TBD) from the [Survey](survey.md) service that will act as an initial filter for "culture fit" within Learners Guild.
+After reading and understanding how Learners Guild work, a potential Applicant clicks / taps "Apply" and is immediately directed to a psychographic survey (TBD) that will act as an initial filter for "culture fit" within Learners Guild.
 It is determined that the candidate is not a strong culture-fit and a friendly message explaining that is displayed.

 ### Reject: Missing Aptitude